Bundaberg South

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows eight active transport stops operating within Bundaberg South, consisting of a mix of buses.
-These stops are served by seven individual routes, collectively offering 244 weekly passenger trips.
-Transport accessibility is rated good, with residents typically located 278 metres from the nearest transport stop.
-As a primarily residential area, most residents commute outward; car remains the dominant mode at 93%.
+Public transport analysis shows eight active transport stops operating within Bundaberg South.
+These stops are served by seven individual bus routes, collectively providing 244 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 278 meters from the nearest stop.
+Most residents commute outward, with car remaining the dominant mode at 93%.
 Vehicle ownership averages one per dwelling, below the regional average.
 According to the 2021 Census, a relatively low 2.5% of residents work from home, which may reflect COVID-19 conditions.

 Frequently Asked Questions - Transport